mdsunivie/deeperwin/README.md

 This can be useful when pre-training a wavefunction across hundreds of geometries of various compounds, preventing the need to define each geometry manually in a yaml file as it was done in the section "Optimization using weight-sharing".
 We have gathered additional example configs in the folder sample_configs.

+## Example config files

+Check out the folder sample_configs for example config files.
+These files are potentially good starting point for your own calculations.

 # About

-DeepErwin is a collaborative effort of Michael Scherbela, Leon Gerard, Rafael Reisenhofer, Philipp Marquetand, and Philipp Grohs.\
+DeepErwin is a collaborative effort of Michael Scherbela, Leon Gerard, Rafael Reisenhofer, Philipp Marquetand, and Philipp Grohs. \
-The code was written by Michael Scherbela, Leon Gerard, and Rafael Reisenhofer with contributions from Halvard Sutterud.\
+The code was written by Michael Scherbela, Leon Gerard, and Rafael Reisenhofer, Halvard Sutterud contributed to the parts related to periodic systems. \
 If you have any questions, freel free to reach out via [e-mail](mailto:deeperwin.datascience@univie.ac.at).